 “I try to do my bit”

 Senior Technical Specialist, NBN

 Megan Smith is a telecommunications professional with more than 18 years of experience acquired with Optus and NBN.
 She is a Senior Technical Specialist at NBN Australia specialising in passive fibre optic telecommunication networks and associated access technologies.

 She has performed functions in Telecommunications Engineering across all facets of transmission networks, capacity planning, fiber optic networks, HFC networks and FTTN/B/P/dp networks, including subject matter expertise, fault resolution, network planning, design, architecture validation, document creation, engineering support and technology training.

 Megan is also a passionate advocate and leader in her community.
-She serves as Chair of the ANZPATH Community Advisory Committee and is a broadcaster at JOY94.9 in Melbourne.
+She has previously been Chair of the ANZPATH Community Advisory Committee and a broadcaster at JOY94.9 in Melbourne.
 She also chairs the LGBTIQ network at NBN Australia, Pride@nbn.

 Director Hartley Solutions Pty Ltd

 Scott is Public Sector Industry Lead for RIVOR advisory.
 He is a Chartered Accountant and Fellow of CPA Australia specialising in the delivery of risk management and governance advisory services to clients across the Not for Profit and Public Sectors.
 He previously led Grant Thornton Australia’s Public-Sector practice and industry focus.
 In addition to his role with the Victorian Pride Centre, he volunteers as a Director and Company Secretary for the Good Samaritan Inn.
 Scott is also a Director and chairs the Finance and Resource Management Committee for Wellways Australia.
 He is a strong supporter of diversity in the workplace and advocate of LGBTIQ issues.